 And, if it turns out to be all lip service, are you passing up other opportunities just to get a job you want to leave within a year?

-Before you start salary negotiating, make sure you understand an organization’s true commitment to DEI.
-Here are Fourteen* Questions You Can Ask In Your Interview**:
+Before you start salary negotiations, make sure you understand an organization’s true commitment to DEI.
+Below are Fourteen Questions You Can Ask In Your Interview.
+Pick which ones that work for you!

-**These questions can not and should not be reserved for marginalized identities.
+*Note: These questions can not and should not be asked only by people with marginalized identities.
 White folks, ask these questions.
-Men, ask these questions, Straight people, ask these questions.
+Men, ask these questions.
+Straight people, ask these questions.

 1. How do you define diversity here?
 How do you define inclusion?

 This seems simple.
 This is huge.
 How an organization defines these terms gives you a real understanding of their philosophy on DEI.
 Is the company trying to bring marginalized voices to the table and re-balance systems of power?
-Or are they trying to show a lot of colorful faces and talk about “everyone being diverse”?
+Or are they talking about “everyone being diverse”?
 There are many, many excellent ways to define these terms – there is no ‘right’ answer.
 You will know if you’re reading platitudes or if you’re looking at a company with a strong foundation for growth and transformation.

 2. How many leadership positions are held by Black women?

 We could ask this a different way, and try to get the general composition of the workforce along racial and gender lines.
 But hearing about “30-some percent women and 20-some percent people of color in the total workforce” doesn’t really paint a clear picture.
 What if most of those women are in low level admin roles?
-In the company’s data, do women of color count as both women and “people”?
+You’ve got to get underneath the top line data to get real insights.

 You can get a great sense of an organization’s true journey both with the answer to this question AND by the reaction of the hiring manager when you ask it.